jgoalby/jgoalby.github.io/games/template/readme.md

   - and when the firebase plugin is disabled, they are still there.
 So it would be nice if firebase was
   - just in a single place.

+- Make a console feature or is tweakpane good enough I don't need it?

 # Next: Settings
 Include the settings enum in the settings plugin itself and then access simpler and remove import.
 Download TweakPane and state machine to the libs folder